 Further improvements were made in NBA Live 15 and NBA Live 16, however the games were still considered to be inferior to NBA 2K15 and NBA 2K16 respectively.
 While both titles made enhancements to gameplay and small additions to game modes, gamers were still frustrated with the lack of roster editing, and overall depth.
 NBA Live 16 introduced LIVE Pro-Am, which garnered positive reviews, but left several gamers frustrated at a perceived lack of traditional NBA content.
 Overall, NBA Live 15 and NBA Live 16 were better received than NBA Live 14, but the consensus is that there is still a long way to go for the NBA Live series.

 On May 10th 2016, it was announced that the next NBA Live game would not be released until early 2017.
 In its place, NBA Live Mobile was released worldwide on July 5th, following a soft launch in Canada on February 17th.
 Essentially a mobile version of Ultimate Team, it has been fairly well-received, especially compared to recent console releases.
 In January 2017, rumours of a possible demo release titled "The Drive to NBA Live" emerged.
 An investor call in late January finally revealed that the early 2017 release had been cancelled, in order to continue development and release a fully-featured NBA Live 18 in Fall 2017.
+NBA Live 18 was released as planned, receiving a slightly warmer reception than its predecessors.
+NBA Live 19 was released in September 2018, receiving the most positive reviews since the relaunch in 2013.

 Re-branding to NBA Elite